rhboot/shim/SBAT.md

 keeping up with fixes for CVEs and ensuring that any known signed binaries containing known CVEs are denied from booting on UEFI Secure Boot enabled systems via the most up to date UEFI	meta data.

+#### Key Revocations
+Since Vendor Product keys are brought into Shim	as signed binaries, generation numbering can and should be used to revoke them in case of a private key compromise.

 #### Version-Based Revocation Metadata